-Join Mark Niemann-Ross for an in-depth discussion in this video Buying a Raspberry Pi, part of Up and Running with Raspberry Pi.
+Join Mark Niemann-Ross for an in-depth discussion in this video Buying a Raspberry Pi, part of Learning Raspberry Pi.

 - Be sure you know what model you're buying.
 The difference in versions isn't dramatic, but you'll want to get the right cables.
 There is a narrow range of suppliers for the Raspberry Pi and you'll find many of them are woefully backlogged on orders of the most current model.
 It's not their fault; the Raspberry Pi foundation is doing its best to supply the overwhelming demand.
 You'll find a list of suppliers at the raspberrypi.org webpage.

 If you simply click on the Shop button in the upper right-hand corner, you'll be taken to a list of products and then down below is a list of distributors.
 Element14 is one of the four official suppliers shown on the Raspberry Pi website.
 Element14 ships to many different countries, so be sure you're looking at the appropriate website for the country that you live in.
 RS, another supplier for Raspberry Pi, located here, supplies the Raspberry Pi to the United Kingdom.